-If you are working a second job where your employer does withholding, the easiest option is to claim zero on your second paycheck.
-However, it is still a good idea to check with the withholding calculator to see if you need to adjust your withholding amount at work.
-This should let you know how much you need to have withheld.
-This is the simplest way to handle having money withheld and you will not need to worry about sending in quarterly payments.
-Be sure to check to see how this will affect your state taxes too.
+If you are working a second job where your employer withholds taxes from your check, the easiest option is to claim zero on your second paycheck.
+However, it is still a good idea to check with the withholding calculator to see if you need to adjust your withholding amount.
+Be sure to check to see how your state taxes will be affected, as well.

 Working as a Freelancer or Independent Contractor

-When you are working as a freelancer or a contractor, things will be a bit more complicated because you are responsible for paying your taxes yourself.
-Your employer will not withhold any of the money for you.
-You can determine how much you need to adjust your withholding amount using the calculator.
+When you are working as a freelancer or a contractor, things will be a bit more complicated because you are responsible for paying your own taxes.

-If you just purchased a home or had a child, this can change your financial picture and affect the amount that you need to have withheld in taxes or the amount that you need to pay quarterly.
+Other major changes could also affect your taxes.
+For example, if you purchased a home or had a child, this can change your financial picture and affect the amount that you either receive or owe in taxes.

-If you started receiving dividends or you received a raise, you may also need to check to see if your situation has changed.
-It is a good idea to use the calculator anytime that your tax situation changes.
-You can also double check to make sure you are still on track with your taxes in August or September, which should give some time to start saving up additional money if needed.
+If you started receiving dividends or you received a raise, you may also owe money next tax season.
+Try to keep a running tab of your tax situation as you encounter life changes, so you aren’t surprised when you get a tax bill.
+It’s also a good idea to make sure you are still on track with your taxes in August or September, which should give some time to start saving up additional money if needed.

 Make the Most of Your Second Job

-You may find that the additional money is not as beneficial as you thought and may not be worth the additional stress.
-If you can manage to cover you basic expense with your full-time job, it may be better to tighten up on your spending instead of trying to juggle two jobs at the same time.
-If this is short-term to help you raise extra money to pay off debt or to turn your situation around it can be worth the sacrifice and time.
+If you can manage to cover you basic expense with just one job, it may be better to tighten cut your spending and stick to a budget, instead of trying to juggle two jobs at the same time.
+But if this is short-term to help you raise extra money to pay off debt or to turn your situation around it can be worth the sacrifice and time.